pavani220/pavani220/README.md

 #Android Studio-App Development--Java,Firebase

-1.SPV FOODIE APP:
+1.APP Development:

-    The app is developed using the android studio and firebase in 2023.It is a foood delivery app,it is deployed and got more than 250 orders in a day and it is recognized by the startupindia by central government.
+    The app is developed using the android studio ,Firebase.It is an App designed for vurimiAi company.
     Technologies Used:
                      --core java
                      --firebase
-                     --Android
+                     --Android Studio
-                     --XML

 -----------------